 In this recipe, I used whipped cream that works as fat.

-prepare the butter at the last minute just before frying.
+prepare the batter at the last minute just before frying.
 If you leave it to stand anywhere for some time it will deteriorate and lose its taste, quality, and crispness.

 There are many recipes that simply mix the ingredients with a whisk.
 As per the old recipe book, I found this recipe in they call for a whip.

 Thus getting your hand mixer ready will make a difference in this recipe.

 The longer you let the delicate elderflower blossoms stay in the hot oil, the less you will find on your plate.
 Their essence is simply lost in the heat and disappears.

 So, fry fast, as soon as the batter turns golden.